blmarket/hmux/README.md

   - Hard to co-exist with tmux and limited flexibility on agent control UX. hmux can be a good alternative if you prefer to define your own agent control.

-## Example

-`agentmon` is the first product built on hmux's agent integration.
-Its terminal UI brings agent runs together in one live view, shows which runs need attention, displays their prompt and transcript context, and switches directly to the corresponding hmux window.
-It can also launch new runs in separate Git worktrees, making parallel agent work easier to start, monitor, revisit, and clean up.